EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 Where is the charging port located on the Model 3?

-The charging port is located in the in the tail light assembly on the driver’s side of the car.
+The charging port is located in the tail light assembly on the driver’s side of the car.
 It is hidden under a motorized flap.
 You can tap the door when the car is unlocked, and it will rise.Tesla Model 3 charging port location

 EVchargerReviews.net sources products for hands-on reviews and tests each home charging station for at least two weeks before scoring it.